bjharath/Credit_Score_Analysis/README.md

-Problem statement:
+# Problem statement:

 To conduct a thorough exploratory data analysis (EDA) and deep analysis of a comprehensive dataset containing basic customer details and extensive credit-related information.
 The aim is to create new, informative features, calculate a hypothetical credit score, and uncover meaningful patterns, anomalies, and insights within the data.

-Column Name	Description:
+# Column Name	Description:

-ID	 Represents a unique identification of an entry
+ID----Represents a unique identification of an entry

-Customer_ID	 Represents a unique identification of a person Month	 Represents the month of the year
+Customer_ID----Represents a unique identification of a person

+Month----Represents the month of the year

-Name	 Represents the name of a person
+Name----Represents the name of a person

-Age	 Represents the age of the person
+Age----Represents the age of the person

-SSN	 Represents the social security number of a person Occupation	 Represents the occupation of the person Annual_Income	 Represents the annual income of the person Monthly_Inhand_Salary	 Represents the monthly base salary of a person
+SSN----Represents the social security number of a person Occupation	 Represents the occupation of the person Annual_Income	 Represents the annual income of the person Monthly_Inhand_Salary	 Represents the monthly base salary of a person